rschoultz/dnsquerylog/README.md

 **1. Two public IPv4 address**.
 The service requires delegation.
 As this server will act as an authoritative name server for the domain, an IP address is needed to register for this purpose.
-Many registries does not allow for a single IP, so two addresses are likely needed.
+Many registries do not allow for a single IP, so two addresses are likely needed.

 **2. A domain name**, preferably a second level domain, e.g. *dnsquery.tech*.